Images protected by Greenhouse School Websites

 Learning Challenges:

-• Can I create a hinge?
+• How can I create a silhouette?

-• Can I create a hinged toy?
+• Can I create contrasting artwork?

 National Curriculum Objectives: